-Open NetSim and click Examples > Experiments > Impact-of-load-on-call-blocking-probability-in-GSM as shown below Figure 23-1.
+Open NetSim and click on Experiments> Cellular Networks> Impact of load on call blocking probability in GSM then click on the tile in the middle panel to load the example as shown in below Figure 23-1.

-NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 23-2.
+Figure 23-1: List of scenarios for the example of Impact of load on call blocking probability in GSM NetSim UI displays the configuration file corresponding to this experiment as shown below Figure 23-2.